An official website of the State of Georgia government.

 Comprehensive health exams, testing, education and access to resources are available in all 159 counties in Georgia.

-Our Family Planning program offers comprehensive health care services designed to provide women support with planning when to have children, reduce unintended pregnancies, and determine effective birth control methods.
+Comprehensive health care services designed to provide women support with planning when to have children, reduce unintended pregnancies, and determine effective birth control methods.

 Infant Mortality is a surrogate measure of how well a society ensures the health of its people, particularly its women and children.